 An irresistible 1985 wildlife-pair sculpture is Otters ‘Baxter and Doyle’ ….
 I adore otters and could watch them for hours, given the chance.
 Cybis’ otter sculpture is a limited edition of 400, measuring 5.5” high and 11.5” wide.
 Issue price is unknown and it was retired before 1988, but the Cybis studio was selling “back stock” of this piece for $775 in late 1991 (though it was not on any of their retail price lists.)

 Also by the waterside we might find the American Bullfrog ‘Enchanted Prince’ which was a 6” high open edition made for only a single year (1971-1972) at $250 retail.
-There was also a unique one of a kind sculpture created for the benefit auction mentioned earlier; an apron and bonnet were added, and this particular sculpture was given the name of Aunt Betsy Trotwood.
+Rather than being an original design, this is an adaptation of an existing piece that was purchased by Marylin Chorlton.
+There was also a unique one of a kind version of this piece, created for the benefit auction mentioned earlier; an apron and bonnet were added, and the sculpture was given the name of Aunt Betsy Trotwood.
 It’s likely that the leaves and branch were not used for that sculpture, because they probably would have interfered with the specially-added decorations.

 The studio’s very first deer sculpture was produced in 1955 and was on display at the Cybis in Retrospect museum exhibit in the early 1970s.
 It is described in the accompany publication as being 4” high and done in the “stained glass” high fired color decoration; it was named simply Fawn.
 Unfortunately it is not illustrated in the book, nor anywhere else that I’ve been able to find.